Filter Options

 When is the best time for a camping trip in Etosha?

-“The best time to visit Etosha for a camping safari is from July to September.
-This is during the Dry season when animals tend to congregate at the park’s 40-odd waterholes, each of which has its own character and offers great photographic opportunities.
+“The best time to visit Etosha for a camping safari is from May to October.
+This is during the Dry season when animals tend to gather at the park’s 40-odd waterholes, each of which has its own character and offers great photographic opportunities.
 The Dry season is also the high season, so you’ll need to book a spot long in advance and the campsites might be busy.
-October and November are also good for wildlife viewing, but tend to be very hot.
-You’ll see fewer animals in the Wet season from December to April and days are hot.
+October can be very hot.
+You’ll see fewer animals in the Wet season, from November to April, and days are hot.
 Although it never rains a lot, afternoon showers might spoil your camping experience.
 However, this is when the landscape is lush and the sky is free of dust.
-Moreover, there are very few travelers about at this time, and the birding is fantastic. ”
+There are also very few travelers about at this time, and the birding is fantastic.”

-More about the best time to visit Etosha National 6
+More about the best time to visit Etosha 6

 Etosha Reviews